gunaykrgl/siber_guvenlik/docs/index.md

     **Counter-Strategy**

-    - Utilizing TLS encryption can impede an attacker's capacity to gather sensitive information from intercepted data packets.
+    - Utilizing TLS (Transport layer Security) encryption can impede an attacker's capacity to gather sensitive information from intercepted data packets.

+        TLS works as follows [7]:

+        1. The service that wants to implement TLS must get a TLS certificate

+        2. When the service gets TLS certificate, it is given a pair of private and public keys

+        3. When the user navigates to the website that uses TLS, the TLS handshake begins between the user's device and the web server.

+            During the TLS handshake the following steps are taken [8]:

+            1. The user's web browser (Client) sends an initiation request that includes a random set of bytes known as "client random" details like which TLS version and cipher suites (A set of algorithms for hashing) the client supports

+            2. The server replies with its SSL certificate (that includes the public key of the server), their chosen cipher suite and a random string of bytes called "server random"

+            3. The client verifies the server's SSL certificate by asking to the certificate authority

+            4. The client sends a random string of bytes called the "premaster secret" encrypted by the public key that the server specified in its certificate

+            5. The server decrypts the premaster secret by using its private key.

+            6. Both the server and the client create session keys from the client random, server random and premaster secret.

+            7. Client sends a "finished" message encrypted with a session key signifying it's ready.

+            8. Server sends a "finished" message encrypted with the session key signifying it's ready.

     While the attacker can still have access to the encrypted packet, the formidable nature of TLS encryption, with a 2048-bit key, renders decryption challenging and significantly strengthens the protection of the data.

 2. **Inserting a malicious USB**:
 If an attacker gains physical access to a computer, they can employ various tactics, such as booting from a USB drive and injecting malicious code into low-level software like the BIOS.
 Since most antivirus software operates at the operating system level, it becomes challenging to detect malicious code running below this layer.
 This type of code can establish a backdoor, granting the attacker remote access to the compromised computer.
 Additionally, if the disk is not encrypted, the attacker can freely read all the data stored on the computer.